jwilger/freepg_guide/en/01-Introduction/01-Materials.md

 * **Pencils** for each player and the Game Master.

-* **Index cards** - Each player will need an index card to track their character, and the GM will use index cards to track monsters and hand out treasure during the game.
+* **Index cards** - Each player will need an index card to track their character, and the GM will use index cards to track enemies and hand out treasure during the game.

 * **At least two 20-sided dice**, but preferably one for each player and